kafkaesqu3/AIDS/README.md

 Linux backdoor script for CCDC.
-Test on stock Debian, CentOS, and FreeBSD you should run this as root
+Tested on latest stock Debian, CentOS, and Fedora

+you should run this as root

 this script: